gorhill/uBlock/README.md

 It is expected that uBlock Origin is compatible with any Chromium-based browsers.

-**Important:** Chromium-based browsers do not relay [websocket connections](https://en.wikipedia.org/wiki/WebSocket) to the extension API.
-This means websites can use websocket connections to bypass uBO (or any other blocker).
-This can be remediated by installing uBO's companion extension [uBO-Extra](https://github.com/gorhill/uBO-Extra).

 #### Firefox / Firefox for Android

 [Firefox Add-ons web site](https://addons.mozilla.org/addon/ublock-origin/).
 There is also a development version if you want to test uBlock Origin with the latest changes: see [_uBlock Origin Version History_](https://addons.mozilla.org/addon/ublock-origin/versions/beta)

 uBlock Origin is compatible with [SeaMonkey](http://www.seamonkey-project.org/), [Pale Moon](https://www.palemoon.org/), and possibly other browsers based on Firefox.

-The Firefox version of uBlock Origin has [an extra feature](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) currently not yet available on Chromium-based browsers -- which feature is of great help to foil attempts by many web sites to circumvent blockers.

 Also of interest: [Deploying uBlock Origin for Firefox with CCK2 and Group Policy](http://decentsecurity.com/ublock-for-firefox-deployment/).